liyiming-serif/Foray/README.md

 * 'F' to toggle fullscreen/windowed.

 ### Running the Demo
-`Tested only on Windows` Foray.exe contains the installer.
-Run it and follow the installation wizard.
+`Tested only on Windows`
+1. Download the `Foray_Installer.exe` file
+2. If Windows blocked the .exe, hit "More Info" and it'll let you run the installer
+3. Once installation is done, it'll create a game folder in the directory you specified.
+Navigate to the folder and launch `Foray.exe` to start the game

 __To uninstall__, simply delete the `Foray` game folder from the path you specified when you installed the game.
 By default it's in C:\Users\\[username]\Foray.
 You can also run `Add or Remove Programs` and select `Foray` from the list of programs, then hit uninstall.